Application deadline30 November (Early Bird rate)

 - Small academic classes to help you excel in theoretical studies

-Dublin is a bustling and vibrant capital city of Ireland, soon to be the only English-speaking country in the EU.
+Dublin is a bustling and vibrant capital city of Ireland, now the only English-speaking country in the EU.
 Ireland is ranked 10th in the Global Peace Index and is therefore one of the most peaceful countries in the world to study.

 As an associate college of Trinity College, the University of Dublin, RIAM students graduate with a degree from one of the top universities in the world.
 RIAM students have access to Trinity’s gym, sports clubs and societies.
 You can have the university experience, but with classes in the intimate setting of a conservatoire.